Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 Achieving national goals of net zero energy buildings requires substantial reduction in the energy consumption of commercial building systems.
-Although significant progress has been made in the integration of building control systems through the development of standard communication protocols, such as BACnet and BACnet/IP, little progress has been made in making them “intelligent” or in optimizing the performance of building systems.
-The focus of this project is to develop and test distributed intelligent agents that can control and optimize the performance of building systems.
+Although significant progress has been made in the integration of building control systems through the development of standard communication protocols, such as BACnet and BACnet/IP, little progress has been made in making them "intelligent" about optimizing building system-level performance.
+The focus of this project is to demonstrate the potential for distributed, intelligent software agents to perform this optimization and to develop a research infrastructure suitable for development and testing of advanced agent-based optimization techniques that can improve the energy and comfort performance of building systems.

 Start Date:October 1, 2011